lmcdermott1/summer-2022-vr-project/README.md

 Once the project is opened, in the dropdown of the play menu, select "VR Preview".
 If this button is grayed out, it may be necessary to put on your headset, ensure Oculus Link is set up, (it should be a white landscape), and relaunch Unreal Engine.

+## SideQuest Instructions
+With the Unreal Editor open, you can click File -> Package Project -> Android -> ASTC Select the folder where you want to save your .apk file.
+Once the package build is complete, then open SideQuest (install it at https://sidequestvr.com/setup-howto).
+Finally, you can open SideQuest and use the "Install APK" button to download the package on the headset.